LucasDionisi/TwitchBot_blindtest/README.md

 [FR] _Les librairies utilisées sont : [tmi js](https://tmijs.com/), [jQuery](https://jquery.com/) et [jQuery toast](https://github.com/kamranahmedse/jquery-toast-plugin)._

+## 💡 Informations
+[EN] Bot messages are written in french.
+In a future version, the choice of the language will be possible.

+[FR] Les messages du bot sont écrits en français.
+Dans une prochaine version, le choix de la langue sera possible.

 ## 🙏 Support me
 [EN] You can use this bot for free.
 If you want to support me, you can donate [here](https://www.paypal.me/lucasdionisi) 🤩.